Sabarish-Shankar/COVID-19/README.md

 # COVID-19
-Here are available resources to take from (trackers, educational resources and articles for children and adults, mental health resources) and to give to (fundraisers) compiled for COVID-19.
+Here are available resources to take from (trackers, educational resources and articles for children and adults, mental health resources) and to give to (fundraisers) compiled for COVID-19. :heart:

 ### TRACKERS
 - Up to date Tracker of COVID-19 in India https://www.covid19india.org/